-For this mythical series, we going to use our time machine to move “Iron” Mike Tyson twenty years into the past.
+For this mythical series, we will use our time machine to move “Iron” Mike Tyson twenty years into the past.
 In this timeline, Tyson is born on June 30, 1946, which puts him smack dab in the middle of perhaps the most competitive era in heavyweight boxing history.
-How would Iron Mike have fared against the likes of Muhammad Ali, Joe Frazier, George Foreman, Ken Norton and the other top heavyweights of that time?
+How would Iron Mike have fared against Muhammad Ali, Joe Frazier, George Foreman, Ken Norton and the other top heavyweights of that time?
 Would he still become a legend?
 Let’s find out!

 Let’s settle this in the ring: